-Why do so many people get up early and brave the Black Friday crowds?
-Because most retailers offer exceptional shopping deals that are difficult or impossible to find any other day of the year.
-Thanks to extended open hours and Thanksgiving evening blitzes at many retailers, it’s easier than ever to score great Black Friday deals without encountering crippling crowds or stress.
+Most retailers offer exceptional shopping deals that are difficult or impossible to find any other day of the year.
+Thanks to extended hours and Thanksgiving evening blitzes at many retailers, it’s easier than ever to score great Black Friday deals without encountering crippling crowds or stress.

 However, research and planning remain key to any successful Black Friday (or Thanksgiving evening) shopping trip.
-Use this Black Friday 2015 cheat sheet to draw up an efficient shopping plan that includes as many great deals as possible.
-Remember that some of the retailers outlined here specialize in specific product categories – for instance, Home Depot specializes in home improvement – and have knowledgeable staff to back up their claims to expertise.
+Use this Black Friday 2016 cheat sheet to draw up an efficient shopping plan that includes as many great deals as possible.
+Remember that some of the retailers outlined here specialize in specific product categories.
+For example, Home Depot specializes in home improvement and will have knowledgeable staff to help.
 Other retailers, such as Target and Walmart, take a more generalized approach that may require more DIY sleuthing.

-Also, unless otherwise noted, the in-store tips and deals outlined here also apply online – so, if you forget anything while you’re out and about, all is not lost.
-And some deals are exclusively found online – available when you get home from a long day of shopping, on your phone as you wait in line at the store.
+Also, unless otherwise noted, the in-store tips and deals outlined here also apply online – so if you forget anything while you’re out and about, all is not lost.
+And some deals are exclusively found online – available when you get home from a long day of shopping or on your phone as you wait in line at the store.

 - The A&T Store: Varies by store

-- Best Buy: 5pm Thanksgiving to 1am Friday; opens again at 8am Friday (closes at 10pm; some locations’ hours may vary)
+- Best Buy: Open from 5pm Thanksgiving to 1am Friday; opens again at 8am Friday (closes at 10pm; some locations’ hours may vary)

-- Fry’s Home Electronics: 5pm to 11pm Thanksgiving; opens again at 8am Friday
+- Fry’s Home Electronics: Open from 5pm to 11pm Thanksgiving; opens again at 8am Friday (closes at 10pm)

-- Toys “R” Us: 5pm Thanksgiving, continuous through Friday
+- Toys “R” Us: Open 5pm Thanksgiving, continuous through Friday (closes at 11pm Friday)

 - Ace Hardware: Varies by store

-- Old Navy: 4pm Thanksgiving, continuous through Friday
+- Old Navy: Open 4pm Thanksgiving, continuous through Friday (some locations may vary)

 Black Friday Deals by Category